-Students will also study three additional option subjects.
+Students will also study four option subjects which will depend on their individual curriculum pathway.
 To identify the most appropriate one for each student we will use qualitative and quantitative data from multiple sources to gain the fullest picture possible of each individual's strengths, weaknesses and needs.
 The aim of this personalised offer is to enable each student to access an appropriate curriculum which will give them the best chance of success in terms of qualifications gained and therefore progression opportunities at the age of 16.
 Parents/Carers will be able to discuss this approach with the appropriate members of the senior leadership team.

-Students will have the choice of the following options subject to uptake and staffing:
+Students will have the choice of the following options\